 Owners also need to be aware of the implications if a cat without a proven vaccination status bites someone.

-Unvaccinated cats exposed to rabies (perhaps by a tiny, invisible bat bite while they were sleeping) can remain symptom-free but be infectious to others for several years.
+Unvaccinated cats exposed to rabies can remain symptom-free but be infectious to others for several years.

 But unfortunately there isn’t a test for infection which works in living animals.